In-patient luxury rehab center in Thailand

 What are the treatments available for dissociative amnesia?

-Treatments available for dissociative amnesia, whose goal is to treat trauma and symptoms like memory loss, are listed below:
+Treatments available for dissociative amnesia are designed to treat trauma and symptoms like memory loss.
+The treatments available for dissociative amnesia are listed below.

 • Psychotherapy